mslinn/jekyll_pre/README.md

     {% endpre %}
     ```

+  * An `exec` tag that executes shell commands and incorporates the command and its output into the content of the `pre` tag.
+    Output data is escaped, whitespace is condensed, and wrapped in the same `unselectable` class as does `unselectable`.
 ## CSS
 Below are the CSS declarations that I defined pertaining to the pre and noselect tags that produced the above images:
 ```css